allure-examples/.github/profile/README.md

 1. Submit a pull request detailing your changes.
 1. Await a review.

+## Support and Questions
-For questions & support, please use our [GitHub Discussions](https://github.com/orgs/allure-framework/discussions)
+For questions or issues related directly to Allure, please refer to [GitHub Discussions](https://github.com/orgs/allure-framework/discussions).

+## License
+Unless otherwise specified in the individual repository, all repositories under this organization are licensed under the Apache 2.0 License.